-- 1) Identify, define, and explain fundamentally important concepts, terms, and practices in religious studies and theology, especially in Roman Catholicism where appropriate - Compare and contrast these concepts and terms across several different religious traditions - 3) Describe the methodologies of various religious traditions in arriving at these concepts, terms, and practices - 4) Demonstrate information literacy in the discipline, including knowledge of modern scholarly hermeneutical principles (rules of interpretation) - 5) Discover the cross-disciplinary implications of religious studies - 6) Investigate the influence and impact of religion on society both in the past and present - 7) Think critically about, discuss, and evaluate the religious and social issues in their personal lives and in their local and global communities.
+- 1) Identify, define, and explain fundamentally important concepts, terms, and practices in religious studies and theology, especially in Roman Catholicism where appropriate - Compare and contrast these concepts and terms across several different religious traditions - Describe the methodologies of various religious traditions in arriving at these concepts, terms, and practices - Demonstrate information literacy in the discipline, including knowledge of modern scholarly hermeneutical principles (rules of interpretation) - 5) Discover the cross-disciplinary implications of religious studies - 6) Investigate the influence and impact of religion on society both in the past and present - 7) Think critically about, discuss, and evaluate the religious and social issues in their personal lives and in their local and global communities.

-B.A. in Philosophy
+B.A. in Philosophy Degree Requirements

+College Core Requirements 43 credits

-Philosophy Major
+Philosophy Major 30 credits

-PHIL 110 Introduction to Ethics
+PHIL 110 Introduction to Ethics (3 credits)

-TOTA NL .
-120 credits Open Electives 47 credits PH HIL 490 Senior Seminar (3 credits) Fiv ve additional courses in Philosophy (15 credits) ne class from Group C: History of Philosophy HIL 400-470) (3 credits) ne class from Group B: Problems in Philosophy HIL 346-399) (3 credits) ne class from Group A: Philosophical Fundamentals HIL 241-345) (3 credits)
+One class from Group A: Philosophical Fundamentals (PHIL 241-345) (3 credits) One class from Group B: Problems in Philosophy (PHIL 346-399) (3 credits) One class from Group C: History of Philosophy (PHIL 400-470) (3 credits) Five additional courses in Philosophy (15 credits) PHIL 490 Senior Seminar (3 credits) Open Electives 4 TOTAL 120 credits